 Magazine Street is the place to go.
 Funky Monkey, Miss Claudia’s, Pinky and Blueboy, and Cool Stuff are your best bets.

 New Orleans is home to a large number of small independent galleries located in the Quarter and on Magazine Street.
-From very upscale to the starving and eclectic, you can spend several days discovering the arts in New Orleans.
+From very upscale to the starving and eclectic, you can spend several days discovering the arts in the Big Easy.